zahy1987/zahy1987/README.md

 - Portfolio website
 - Future full-stack applications

-# Mindset
+## Mindset
-Learning step by step, focusing on consistency and real understanding.
+Learning with a clear goal: remote work and the freedom to live and travel in a van.